chef/chef-web-docs/chef_master/source/attributes.rst

    * - ``override``
      - .. tag node_attribute_type_override

-       An ``override`` attribute is automatically reset at the start of every chef-client run and has a higher attribute precedence than ``default``, ``force_default``, and ``normal`` attributes.
+       An ``override`` attribute is automatically reset at the start of every Chef Infra Client run and has a higher attribute precedence than ``default``, ``force_default``, and ``normal`` attributes.
 An ``override`` attribute is most often specified in a recipe, but can be specified in an attribute file, for a role, and/or for an environment.
 A cookbook should be authored so that it uses ``override`` attributes only when required.

        .. end_tag